GyrosOfWar/depgraph/README.md

 # depgraph
 A command line tool that shows dependencies Rust modules have to other modules.
+Disclaimer: Mostly a proof of concept, does not work for many common cases (e.g. multiple modules within a file)

+Currently only supports top-level modules (e.g. `use some::module::path` becomes `some`).
+Works by parsing `use` statements in the source files (via the `syn` library).

 Usage:
 ```
 depgraph [FLAGS] [OPTIONS] <SRC_PATH>